acui34/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Aiqi Cui ("EYE-chee TSOO-i") and my friends usually call me Chelsea.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family